xasz/ISCPP/readme.md

 # ISCPP - Improved Sophos Central Partner Center

+- Halo PSA Billing Integration !
+- NinjaOne Sophos Endpoint Agent deployment !
+- Sophos Central Alert forwording to anywhere
+- Searching Endpoints over all tenants
+- Healthscore over all tenants

+- a lot planned
+- Massschedule Tools for Firewalls
+- Forward HealthScore Data to PSAs

+This project is a personal endeavor, and while I strive to ensure the application is secure and reliable to the best of my abilities and knowledge, I cannot accept liability for any misuse or issues that may arise.

 This project aims to leverage the Sophos Central API to develop a tool that addresses some missing features that could benefit MSPs.
 Additionally, it seeks to integrate with PSA systems to enhance billing processes.